janina-rinke/HGT_in_ants/README.md

 ```

 #### Visualize HGT candidates and plot GAGA phylogeny with HGTs
-This script was used to plot all HGTs detected by the automatic HGT finder pipeline, which is visualized in Figure 1.
+This script was used to plot all HGTs detected by the automatic HGT finder pipeline, which is visualized in **Figure 1**.
 ```bash
 ./r_scripts/07_map2phylogeny.Rmd
 ```